shahriarswim/flutter_ShopApp/README.md

 # shop_app

-This app can add, delete, edit products per user.
+This app can add, delete, edit and order products per user.
 I also added animations in this app.
 This app is connected with firebase and saves data to the firebase.
 I added my API key with it for testing purposes.
 Please, do not misuse it.

 I am giving you 2 different accounts for testing: